apache/drill/_docs/performance-tuning/drill-metastore/010-using-drill-metastore.md

  - Applies to tables stored as Parquet files and only when stored in the `DFS` storage plugin.
  - Disabled by default.
 You must enable this feature through the `metastore.enabled` system/session option.

+### Limitations of the 1.18 release
+ - Applies to all file system storage plugin formats except for MaprDB.

 ### Cheat sheet of `ANALYZE TABLE` commands

  - Add a new table with `ANALYZE TABLE dfs.tmp.lineitem REFRESH METADATA` command.